TWChennai/kotlin-workshop/specifics/05-data-class.md

 data class User(val name: String, val age: Int)
 ```

-data classes have to fulfill the following requirements:
+Data classes have to fulfill the following requirements:

 * The primary constructor needs to have at least one parameter;
 * All primary constructor parameters need to be marked as val or var;